arcionlabs/arcion-docs/content/docs/sources/source-setup/Cassandra.md

       schema: "tpch"
       types: [TABLE]

-      #From schema tpch, only the lineitem, ng_test, and usertable tables will be replicated.
+      #From schema tpch, only the lineitem, ORDERS, and usertable tables will be replicated.
       #Note: Unless specified, all tables in the catalog will be replicated
       allow:
         lineitem: